capitolmuckrakr/Gucci/README.md

 # Gucci

-Gucci provides a way to search, download and parse lobbying and lobbyist contribution filings from the Clerk of the House of Representatives.
+Gucci provides a way to search, download and parse lobbying and registered lobbyist contribution filings from the Clerk of the House of Representatives.

 Gucci::House::Search is a Ruby wrapper around the lobbying and contribution search forms on the Clerk's website (http://disclosures.house.gov/ld/ldsearch.aspx and http://disclosures.house.gov/lc/lcsearch.aspx).